Complexity of Training ReLU Neural Network: Proofs of Auxiliary Results

-\\ Similarly when $c < 0$, then it can be verified that
+Similarly when $c < 0$, then it can be verified that

-Again, for hard-sorting, as in the previous case, we need all five points in $\ol{S}_1 \cup \{\textbf{0}\}$ should be in set $\{x: a_1(x) \in [c,0] \}$ and all points in $\ol{S}_0$ should not be in this set which can not be achieved.\\ Now consider case where parity of $w_i$'s is different.
-When $c \ge 0$, it can be verified that
+Again, for the extended hard-sorting, as in the previous case, we need all points in $T_1 \cup \{\textbf{0}\}$ should be in set $\{x: a_1(x) \in [c,0] \}$ and all points in $T_0$ should not be in this set which cannot be achieved.\\ \textbf{Case 2:} Normals point in the same direction.
+Then $a_1(x) -a_2(x) = c$.
+Suppose $c \ge 0$.
+Then it can be verified that